SAFETY

 • Owner can never pause your money flowing back to you.

 Every external payable function uses OpenZeppelin's ReentrancyGuard.
 Internal state updates happen BEFORE external calls (checks-effects-interactions).
-External ETH transfers via call with explicit gas limits.
+External ETH transfers use .call{value: ...}with full gas forwarding · safe because every external recipient is either the user's own pull-payment claim or a contract whose re-entry is blocked by the guard.

 07Bounded iteration

-Settle iterates at most 1,000 slots (~200k gas warm cache).
+finalizeSettlement(roundId) iterates at most the 100-slot count.
 No unbounded loops anywhere in the contract.
-Refund is pull-based, so no iteration risk on payout.
+Withdraw is pull-based, so no iteration risk on payout.

-No single address can claim more than 50 slots per round.
-Single-wallet sybil-free carpet-bombing is bounded.
+Each round caps a single address at 50 entries (MAX_ENTRIES_PER_ADDRESS).
+Single-wallet carpet-bombing is bounded.
 Real attacks require multi-wallet coordination with real gas overhead.
+Batch enterBatch() is capped at 10 slots per tx (MAX_ENTRIES_PER_TX).

 09Zero stranded ETH

 Direct ETH sends are rejected.
 The contract's receive() function reverts.
-Any ETH arriving outside of claim() is refused at the EVM level.
-Prevents arbitrary funds from getting stranded after freezeAdmin().
+Any ETH arriving outside of enter() / topUpVrfReserve() is refused at the EVM level.
+Prevents arbitrary funds from getting stranded.

 What this contract CANNOT do

-• Cannot transfer $BURN tokens (no $BURN held by this contract).
+• Cannot transfer $BURN tokens (no $BURN held by this contract; only routes ETH to the live $BURN strategy contract via the 5% rake).

-• Cannot interact with TTT NFTs or the BurnToken Strategy proxy.
+• Cannot interact with TTT NFTs or the BurnToken Strategy proxy beyond plain ETH transfer.

-• Cannot bypass the per-address cap (no admin override).
+• Cannot bypass the 50-entry per-address cap (no admin override).

-• Cannot extract funds for the owner (no recipient parameter on any owner function).
+• Cannot extract pot funds for the owner · no owner-controlled recipient on any payout.